-The play is composed of a series of flashbacks, taking the audience on a trip through three women’s lives, highlighting the times that they’ve been taught to be ashamed of sexuality and afraid of their own bodies.
+The play is composed of a series of flashbacks, taking the audience on a trip through three women’s lives, highlighting the times that they’ve been taught to be ashamed of sexuality and afraid of their own bodies – something the girls over on Babestations website are certainly not afraid of!
 The three leading women “talk each other through the different ways that they’ve been fought against, and all their different attempts at masturbation and self-pleasure, and their fear of their own vaginas”.

 The pair have opted for an accessible, comedic angle for their discussion of female sexuality: “People want to talk about consent in theatre but it seems a lot of it is voyeuristic.
 There’s a lot of rape being shown on stage, and we don’t think that’s helpful.”